 The RTLB role, scope of practice, professional principles, practice sequence and service outcomes are detailed in the RTLB Professional Practice Toolkit.

 - providing the RTLB service in a cluster of schools in accordance with the RTLB Professional Practice Toolkit meeting the service priorities and expectations listed in the RTLB Funding Agreement

 - maintaining casework records according to cluster protocols

 - maintaining trusting, professional relationships within cluster Kāhui Ako, schools and with parents/whānau, communities and community agencies.

 RTLB must hold the required RTLB qualification - the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour issued by the Massey/Canterbury universities, or one of the previous qualifications: the Post Graduate Diploma in Special Needs Resource Teaching (PG Dip SNRT); or the Post Graduate Certificate in Education Studies - both issued by the Auckland/Victoria/Waikato consortium of universities.

 Unqualified RTLB appointees (including those who hold an historic exemption) must attain the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour within 48 months of appointment to their first RTLB position.

 Many RTLB choose to belong to professional organisations.
-The cost of individual membership is an RTLB’s responsibility.
+The cost of individual membership is at the discretion of the cluster.